marcodalessandro76/Prometeo/docs/source/index.rst

 Usage of the code
 ------------------

-Here we describe the basic usage of the code.
 The package is mainly designed to be managed using its python interface inside a jupyter notebook but it can also be extecuted from the command line.
 First set the OMP_NUM_THREADS environment variable to the number of threads you want to use.
 Then you can run the code using the following command:

     ./program_name -i input.yaml -r run_options.yaml